kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 ``backupToS3``.

-``backupToS3`` invokes the Kanister function ``BackupDataUsingKopiaServer`` that uses kopia repository server to copy backup data to s3 storage.
+``backupToS3`` invokes the Kanister function ``BackupDataUsingKopiaServer`` that uses Kopia repository server to copy backup data to s3 storage.
 The action ``restore`` uses two kanister functions ``ScaleWorkload`` and ``RestoreDataUsingKopiaServer``.
 ``ScaleWorkload`` function scales down the ``timelog`` application before restoring the data.
-``RestoreDataUsingKopiaServer`` restores data using kopia repository server form s3 storage.
+``RestoreDataUsingKopiaServer`` restores data using Kopia repository server form s3 storage.

 To learn more about the Kanister function, refer to the documentation on